Common questions

 How often do we have lessons and how long do they last?

 A standard lesson lasts 50 minutes.
 Breaks should preferably be included if we have longer lessons.
 For many students, one lesson per week is enough.
-However, some people have lessons more often, while others do it less often.
-It all depends on your own preference as well as your learning goal!
-You should be aware that studying via the computer screen can be intense.
-Therefore, it is usually better to take two short lessons per week rather than one long lesson on the same day.
-Thanks to online exercises and the extra online resources, it is also possible to work independently between the lessons.
+However, some people have lessons more frequently, while others do it less often.
+It all depends on your preferences and learning goals!

 How does an online Norwegian lesson work?